 Other symptoms may include fatigue, weakness and unintended weight loss.

-Treatments for bowel cancer include surgery, radiation and chemotherapy, depending on the stage of the cancer and how far it has spread.
+Treatments for Bowel Cancer differs depending on the stage of the cancer and how far it has spread but generally include surgery, radiation and chemotherapy.

 A number of tests may be performed to confirm a diagnosis.
 Some of the more common tests include: